PSYCHOLOGICAL ISSUES TREATED AT PSYCHOLOGY HOUSTON, PC

 The understanding of inattention and poor impulse control in children and adults with ADD/ADHD has shifted from primarily “the inability to stay on task:” to a broader concept called executive function weaknesses.
 Executive functions are your brains tools for helping you plan and execute daily activities.
 These include planning, initiating, organization, time management, emotional control, sustained attention, and impulse control.
 Children and adults with deficits in executive functions have problems organizing materials and setting schedules.
 They misplace papers, reports, and other school materials.
 They might have similar problems keeping track of their personal items or keeping their bedroom organized.
 Psychology Houston offers an evidenced-based program to help children, adolescents, and adults with these types of challenges.
 Intervention is very individualized based on the individual’s specific executive function weaknesses.

 The Social Skills Treatment is an evidenced-based intervention designed to help children and adolescents who struggle initiating and maintaining positive peer relationships.
-Social skills training includes, but is not limited to, skills such as starting a conversation, how to have back-and-forth conversations, asking for help, and how to share and take turns.
-Social skills training is provided in individual as well as group formats.
-The clinician will work with each family to determine which would be the best option.
+Social skills training includes skills such as starting a conversation, how to have back-and-forth conversations, asking for help, and how to share and take turns.
+Social skills training is provided in an individual format.